-Alternatively, 401(k) plans allow participants to save up to $55k and give employers additional flexibility in matching programs.
+Alternatively, 401(k) plans allow participants to save up to $56k and give employers additional flexibility in matching programs.
 Spark 401k offers small businesses traditional 401(k) plans, safe harbor plans, and solo 401(k) plans that are affordable and easy to set up.
-Not only that, but they cost up to 66% less than the industry average.
-Get started with Spark 401k and a 401(k) advisor will help you select the right plan for you and your business.
+For a limited time only, save up to $750 on registration fees when you set up a 401(k) plan with Spark 401k.

 How a SIMPLE IRA Works